Effective Date: May 19, 2026 · Platform: telehealth.yourmd.online

 - Database Connections: All connections between our application servers and database use SSL/TLS encryption.

 - Telehealth Sessions: Video and audio consultations are encrypted using industry-standard protocols.
-Session data is isolated with unique per-session encryption keys and does not persist on your device after the call ends.
+Session data is isolated with unique per-session keys and does not persist on your device after the call ends.

 3. Identity Verification & Authentication

 - Registration Review (NIST IAL2): All new accounts undergo identity verification.
 Patients upload government-issued ID (front and back) during registration.
 A licensed administrator manually reviews and approves each submission before access is granted — we do not rely on automated face-matching software for primary identity proofing.
+Facial biometric data is not collected or processed on this platform.
+Identity verification uses government-issued ID review by our medical team (IAL2 workflow).

 - Single Authentication Path: The platform exposes exactly one production login flow.
 There are no test accounts, demo credentials, hardcoded passwords, or "shadow" login pages anywhere in the production code base.
 We audit for and remove any such paths on every release.